 My initial reservations about using Procreate:

-• Cost: Procreate isn't free; it's a paid app, currently costing £9.99 in the UK App Store for the iPad.
-This is a one-time purchase, so you will not need to pay any additional fees or subscribe to use the app.
+Cost: Procreate isn't free; it's a paid app, currently costing £12.99 in the UK App Store for the iPad.
+This is a one-time purchase, so you will not need to pay any additional fees or subscribe to use the app (information correct at the time of writing).
 Personally I think this price is very reasonable, especially compared to software like Adobe Creative Suite, so this cost didn't deter me.
 However, the real barrier to entry, is the need for an iPad and an Apple Pencil.
 Procreate is only available on iOS devices, such as the iPad, iPhone, and iPod Touch, and works best with an Apple Pencil.
-After doing some research and reading a bunch of reviews, I opted for an Ipad 10.9-inch 64GB (which cost $649), and an Apple Pencil 2nd Generation (which cost $129).
+After doing some research and reading a bunch of reviews, I opted for an Ipad 10.9-inch 64GB (which currently costs £324), and an Apple Pencil 2nd Generation (which currently costs £129).

 The main benefits I found of using Procreate:

-• Brushes: Procreate offers a wide range of brushes and tools, which allows me to mimic the effects of my favourite art materials and experiment with different styles and techniques.
+Brushes and Textures: Procreate offers a wide range of brushes and tools, which allows me to mimic the effects of my favourite art materials and experiment with different styles and techniques.
 I was really surprised how natural a lot of them looked and felt to use!
 This makes it relatively easy to achieve a desired effect or style in your artwork.
 There are lots of brushes that come included within the app, but you can also purchase additional ones to further personalise your artwork and recreate your unique style.
+I took time to research and find ones that I felt were the most similar to the real brushes and ink pens that I normally use, to keep my artwork looking as similar as possible to the way it would normally look.
+I finally settled upon Abel Essentials which I now use for most of my artwork - the brushes are similar to the black brush pens used to draw Manga, and I love the effects they create.
+I've also purchased some awesome textures from True Grit Supply, to give some of my illustrations a bit more of an analogue feel.
+You can find your own favourite brushes to suit your unique style at Gumroad.

 Overall, I was drawn to the convenience and versatility of Procreate, and although I had some resistance at first, I've honestly really enjoyed using it for my illustration work and now I make most of my work this way.
 The Apple pencil feels very natural to me, and due to my careful choice of brushes, a lot of the sketches and illustrations I've made in Procreate look so similar to my analogue work that I don't think most people would know the difference ;)